About watch time data for video campaigns

 Watch time reporting for video campaigns gives you insight into the amount of time people spend watching your video ads.
 It can help you better understand how people interact with your video ads, which videos people watch the longest, and how long your content is keeping people engaged -- even if they skip the ad.

-Watch-time reporting is available for TrueView in-stream and bumper ads (and will be expanded to additional formats over time).
-You can see watch-time data by adding the columns for these metrics to your account.
+Watch time reporting is available for in-stream, non-skippable in-stream, and bumper ads (and will be expanded to additional formats over time).
+You can see watch time data by adding the columns for these metrics to your account.
 You can find them under “Performance” when modifying the columns for a video campaign.
 Learn how to add or remove columns

 - Watch time measures the total amount of time people spend watching your video ads over a given time period, reported in seconds.